SolidityDrone/nydus-network-ethglobal-buidl/README.md

 # Nydus Network

 A privacy-preserving payment protocol built on Celo Sepolia using zero-knowledge proofs, Pedersen commitments, and elliptic curve cryptography.
+**This project was submitted at ETHGlobal as an personal otter project and workend to add features and is currently in ALPHA/TEST BUILD status.**
 ## ⚠️ IMPORTANT DISCLAIMER

-**This project was submitted at ETHGlobal as an personal otter project and workend to add features and is currently in ALPHA/TEST BUILD status.**
+** Due to a known vulnerability that involves tampering, this project is declared WIP as i'm investigating wheter or not honest pedersen decomposition can be enforced efficently. **

 ### ⛔️ NOT FOR PRODUCTION USE